CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

             - **Description**: The user can update the app's reminder settings to notify the user to write journals.
             - **Primary actor(s)**: User, Paid User
             - **Main success scenario**:
                     1. User clicks on the profile icon.
-                2. System display the user profile and reminder settings to the user.
+                    2. System display the user profile and the current reminder settings to the user.
+(For new users, the current reminder settings are set to all none for weekdays, and it will display current time on the user's device)
-                3. User changes the reminder settings and click update.
+                    3. User changes the reminder settings and click "Save Settings".
-                3. Update success message is displayed on the app.
+                    4. Update success message is displayed on the app.
             - **Failure scenario(s)**:
                 - 2a.
 System fails to retrieve user data.
                     - 2a1.
 An error message is displayed for retrieving user data
                     - 2a2.
 System prompts user to retry
                 - 3a.
 Failure to change reminder settings
                     - 3a1.
+An error message is displayed for failue to  update reminder settings
+        2. **Update Preferred Name**:
+            - **Description**: The user can update their preferred name to be called inside the Journal app.
+            - **Primary actor(s)**: User, Paid User
+            - **Main success scenario**:
+                    1. User clicks on the profile icon.
+                    2. System display the user profile and preferred name to the user.
+                    3. User changes their Preferred Name and click "Save Settings".
+                    3. Update success message is displayed on the app.
+            - **Failure scenario(s)**:
+                - 2a.
+System fails to retrieve user data.
+                    - 2a1.
+An error message is displayed for retrieving user data
+                    - 2a2.
+System prompts user to retry
+                - 3a.
+Failure to change preferred name of the user
+                    - 3a1.
+An error message is logged for failure to update preferred name
+        3. **Update Activities Tracking**:
+            - **Description**: The user can update the app's activity tracking settings to notify the user to write journals.
+            - **Primary actor(s)**: User, Paid User
+            - **Main success scenario**:
+                    1. User clicks on the profile icon.
+                    2. System display the user profile and activity tracking settings to the user.
+                    3. User changes the activities tracking settings and click update. (this change action includes add, edit/delete by holding on to an activity)
+                    3. Update success message is displayed on the app.
+            - **Failure scenario(s)**:
+                - 2a.
+System fails to retrieve user data.
+                    - 2a1.
+An error message is displayed for retrieving user data
+                    - 2a2.
+System prompts user to retry
+                - 3a.
+Failure to change activity tracking settings
-An error message is logged for update reminder settings
+                    - 3a1.
+An error message is logged for failure to update activities tracking settings

 4. **Authentication**
     - **Overview**: